eyenalxai/blog/_posts/async-no-asyncio.md

 Well that was underwhelming.
 We need to make some requests to see it in action.

-For that I allow for us to install some dependencies like `aiohttp`,  because we are cowards.
+For that I allow for us to install some dependencies, `aiohttp` for example,  because we are cowards.

 Here is a simple script that makes 10 requests to the server, with a sleep duration of 10 to 1 second.
 Did you know that in `lua`, arrays start at 1?
 I didn't either before I typed this.